Google Translate Disclaimer

 print header

 Attitudes about drugs and alcohol are initially formed in the home and are later strongly influenced by teachers and peers.
-Students spend a large part of their day at school.
 Education paired with skill building can have a role in delaying onset of first use by providing students with credible information about drugs and alcohol and building skills to manage the many influences placed on young people.

 Research demonstrates delayed onset of drug and alcohol use is vital to healthy brain development and good mental health.
-In addition, children and youth that use drugs or alcohol before age 14 are more likely to develop drug dependence issues at some point later in their lives, compared to those starting after 21 years.
-According to the literature, education on early drug and alcohol prevention ideally begins just prior to the average age of onset of use (shown to be between Grade 7 and 9).
+Education on drug and alcohol prevention ideally begins just prior to the average age of onset of use (shown to be between Grade 7 and 9).

-Educating students on why they should delay the onset of substance use is imperative for the developing teen brain.
+Educating students on why they should delay the onset of substance use is imperative for the developing brain.
 The teen brain continues to be ‘rewired’ and as a result is more vulnerable to the negative effects of drugs and alcohol.
-Teenagers are more likely to act impulsively and on instinct when faced with stressful or emotional decisions sometimes resulting in risky behaviour.
-Teens may not fully appreciate the immediate consequences of their actions.
+Teenagers are more likely to act impulsively when faced with stressful or emotional decisions sometimes resulting in risky behaviour.
 Educators play a key role in healthy student development.

 For stats and details on Ontario Student Drug Use – Ontario Student Drug Use and Health Survey (OSDUHS)